nicobrinkkemper/gabr.sh/README.md

 ![Alt text](./Gabr.sh.svg)

+This flowchart does not contain all cases.
 When a argument is neither a function, file or directory a warning will show and the process is stopped.
 When the last argument is a directory and not a file or function name, a warning will show and the process is stopped.
 The exception to the above rule is when a directory contains a `usage` file.
-Finally, the arguments could be mutated during a file source.
+Finally, the arguments could be mutated during a file source (with the `set` builtin).

 Let's illustrate further with a code example.
 ```shell